-Construction is currently scheduled to begin by May 1, 2025, or upon receipt of permit issuance.
-Since CenterPoint's area of disturbance is under one acre, no inspections are required.
+Construction is currently scheduled to begin in July 2025, or upon receipt of permit issuance.
+As CenterPoint's area of disturbance is over one acre, inspections are required.
 All project workspaces will be returned to pre-construction grade and condition upon finalization of construction activities.